o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 ## Data Model Implementations

-A YANG-compliant open-source SLAX script implements a subset of the DM defined in {datamodel} for Juniper MX routers.
+A YANG-compliant open-source SLAX script implements a subset of the DM defined in {{datamodel}} for Juniper MX routers.
 This implementation is available at:

 * <https://github.com/o-pylypenko-aws/draft-ietf-opsawg-discardmodel-sample/>